whyredfire/pixelos-blog/docs/guides/HowToRoot.md

 ### From PC/Linux/Mac
 1. Setup ADB and Fastboot.
 [LineageOS Wiki](https://wiki.lineageos.org/adb_fastboot_guide#installing-adb-and-fastboot)
-2. Download the [Latest Magisk Installer (APK File)](https://github.com/topjohnwu/Magisk/releases/latest) to your desktop
+2. Download the [Latest Magisk Installer (APK File)](https://github.com/topjohnwu/Magisk/releases/latest) and save it to your ADB folder
 3. Rename the file from `Magisk-vxx.x.apk` to `Magisk-vxx.x.zip`
-4. Reboot the device to recovery by using the command `adb reboot recovery`
+4. Connect your device to your computer using a charging/data transfer cable and connect to it with adb
-5. You should be greeted by PixelOS Recovery Screen
+5. Reboot the device to recovery by using the command `adb reboot recovery`
-6. Select `Apply Update`
+6. You should be greeted by PixelOS Recovery screen
-7. Select `Apply from ADB`
+7. Select `Apply Update`
-8. Head back over to your desktop, and connect it to your device thru a cable
+8. Select `Apply from ADB`
-9. Sideload magisk installer using the command `adb sideload path/to/magisk/Magisk-vxx.x.zip`
+9. Sideload the Magisk installer using the command `adb sideload path/to/magisk/Magisk-vxx.x.zip`

 ![ADB Sideload](https://github.com/PixelOS-Devices/stuff/raw/main/RootGuide/9.png)